TheRealBarenziah/imgbb-uploader/README.md

 imgbbUploader(options)
   .then((response) => console.log(response))
   .catch((error) => console.error(error));

-/*
-  Same data structure as above; if you provided name and/or expiration value, response.expiration and/or response.image.name will change accordingly.
-*/
 ```

 **This module is tiny & totally unlicensed: to better fit your need, please fork away !**